tayles/regex-to-mermaid/EXAMPLES.md

 # Examples

-Here are some common regular expressions, showing how they are visualized as mermaid diagrams:
+Here are some common, famous (and infamous!) regular expressions, showing how they are visualized as mermaid diagrams:

+> [!IMPORTANT]
+> In many cases, regular expressions are NOT the best tool for validating input.
+Consider using dedicated libraries or built-in functions where available for complex patterns (e.g., email addresses, URLs, dates).
+>
+> These examples are provided for educational purposes to illustrate regex capabilities and their visualizations.

 > [!TIP]
 > If you are viewing this page somewhere that does not render embedded Mermaid diagrams, you can click the "view as image" links below, or view the diagrams by copy/pasting the code blocks below into the [Mermaid Live Editor](https://mermaid.live).